arabnejad/FabCovidSim/README.md

 fab.run_uq_ensemble(config, campaign.campaign_dir, script="CovidSim",
                     machine="eagle_vecma", PilotJob=True)
 ```
 Here, `config` is the name of the config file directory that is used for the code, which are located in `config_files/`.
+Furthermore `script="Covid_Sim"` refers to `/templates/CovidSim`, which contains the instruction to execute a single job.